CS3219-AY2324S1-G04/peerprep_question_service/README.md

         "message": "Question deleted successfully"
       }
       ```
+- `403` - Error
+    - The user does not have authorization to delete questions from the database.
 - `404` - Error
     - The question could not be found in the database.
 - `500` - Error